Boom to Hold Back Timber

 If you're worried about the look of the boom to hold back timber, another option you might consider is a periodic cleaning of the built-up debris and sediment.
 This can be done fairly easily through the use of harvesters or water vacuums.
 This can help remove the debris from the area and keep your location looking nice.

-In addition to these, we also offer a debris net boom which would allow for water to pass through the barrier below the surface of the water.
-You can find our complete selection of debris booms on the Debris Boom Main Page.
-See Boom FAQ.
+In addition to these, we also offer a debris net boom which would allow water to pass through the barrier below the surface of the water.
+You can find our complete selection of debris booms on the debris boom main page.
+For more information, see our Boom FAQ page.